markusfalk/dndresden/README.md

 ### Value

 Value determines if the set is worth the price you are paying.
 More expensive does not mean more valuable.
-I am trying to establish a score that gives you a reference to the price and how much the dice might degrade over time.
+I am trying to establish a category that gives you a reference to the price and how much the dice might degrade over time.

 ### Styling